Leonardo AI vs Midjourney: Which is Right for You in 2026?

 One Specific User for Each

 Leonardo AI fits the indie game developer working solo or with a small team.
-You need consistent character art, don't have a $5,000 concept art budget, and the time to experiment with model training.
+You need consistent character art, don't have a $5,000 concept art budget, and have time to experiment with model training.
 The custom fine-tuning feature directly saves you thousands in outsourced art.

 Midjourney fits the creative director at an agency who needs to generate 10-15 mood board images daily for client presentations.
 Speed matters more than iteration.
-The quality difference means you spend less time explaining "this is just direction" and more time having clients respond positively to your suggestions.
+The quality difference means you spend less time explaining this is just direction and more time having clients respond positively to your suggestions.

 Leonardo AI Pros & Cons